shipdocs/bastion-firewall/FAQ.md

 ### How do I open the Control Panel?

 **From Application Menu:**
-- Search for "Douane Control Panel"
+- Search for "Bastion Control Panel"

 **From System Tray:**
 - Right-click the tray icon → "Control Panel"